The Social Media

 AI systems require massive amounts of data.
 Ethical practices mean collecting data with clear consent, protecting sensitive information, and respecting user privacy.
 GDPR, CCPA, and emerging regulations reflect this expectation.

-Example: Using personal data to train AI systems without user knowledge or consent—even if technically "anonymized"—violates ethical data practices.
+Example: Using personal data to train AI systems without user knowledge or consent violates ethical data practices, even when that data is technically "anonymized."

 Accountability & Responsibility

 When an AI system causes harm, who is responsible?
-Ethical frameworks require clear accountability—whether that's the company deploying it, the engineers who built it, or the product managers who set its objectives.
+Ethical frameworks require clear accountability.
+That might be the company deploying it, the engineers who built it, or the product managers who set its objectives.

 Example: Self-driving cars that cause accidents raise questions: Was it the manufacturer?
 The programmer?
 The person who didn't maintain the car?
 Clarity matters.